osrf/gazebo_tutorials/ftu4/tutorial4.md

     [[file:files/ftu4-joint_dialog.png|400px]]

 1. The Joint Creation dialog contains joint properties that are commonly specified for a joint.
 Before configuring any of the properties, you are prompted to select the parent and child links of the joint.
-Move the mouse over the chassis to see it highlighted, and click on it to set it as the parent of the joint.
+Move the mouse over the chassis in the Scene to see it highlighted, and click on it to set it as the parent of the joint.

 1. Move the mouse to the left front wheel; a line should now extend from the origin of the chassis to the end of the mouse.
 Click on the wheel to set it as the child of the joint.
 A new joint is created.
 By default it is a revolute joint (as indicated in under `Joint Types` section in the dialog) which just happens to be the joint type we want.